 - A. Sidewalks or multi-use paths shall be provided in the following locations: - 1.
 Along any street front shown in the Town's adopted Comprehensive Transportation Plan or Pedestrian Master Plan to have a sidewalk or multi-use path for all new non-residential and multi-family residential development; and - 2.
-At least on one (1) side of new streets for within major subdivisions.
-Sidewalks are not required in major subdivisions within the ETJ where the road length is 1500 feet or less and contain a cul-de-sac or permanent dead end. - B. Sidewalks shall be at least five (5) feet wide and shall be separated from the street by a minimum four (4) foot buffer.
+At least on one (1) side of new streets for within major subdivisions - B. Sidewalks shall be at least five (5) feet wide and shall be separated from the street by a minimum four (4) foot buffer.
 The minimum thickness of the concrete shall be four (4) inches.
 At vehicular traffic areas such as driveways the minimum thickness shall be six (6) inches.
-Also poured in place dummy joints shall be installed to match the width and expansion joints every 20 feet. - C. Where required or provided, greenways and multi-use paths shall be a minimum of 8-feet wide with a preferred width of 10 feet.
+Also poured in place dummy joints shall be installed to match the width and expansion joints every 20 feet. - C. Where required or provided, greenways and multi-use paths shall be a minimum of 8feet wide with a preferred width of 10 feet.
 Multi-use paths adjacent to roadways shall be paved with two-inches of asphalt.
-Greenway paths may be two-inches of asphalt or crushed stone. - D. In development, there may be challenges with topography, lack of connectivity to other sidewalks or multi-use paths, which would require the relocation of multiple public utility facilities or structures, and/or other unique site constraints that hinder the ability to install sidewalks or multi-use paths where a fee in lieu option may be permitted per the following regulations: - 1.
-The TRC shall review the submitted site plan and provide comments that conclude the fee in lieu option is the best alternative given the warranted site constraints to the developer; and - 2.
-Payment of fees shall be in an amount equal to 100 percent of the actual installation and construction cost of completing the infrastructure improvements, as estimated by a professional engineer licensed by the State of North Carolina; and - 3.
-If a fee in lieu of constructing a sidewalk or multi-use path is approved, the developer must provide a recorded easement if necessary for the future development of the sidewalk or multi-use path.
-All fees shall be paid prior to the issuance of the zoning permit and shall not be transferred to future projects on the same property.
-The developer wherever practical shall grade for the future development of a sidewalk; and - 4.
-The funds paid to the Town in lieu will be put into a sidewalk capital project fund and will be used, at the Town's discretion, for construction or rehabilitation of sidewalks or other pedestrian improvement projects in Town.
+Greenway paths may be two-inches of asphalt or crushed stone.